 Attachmate identifies strongly with the notion that all parts of a business should connect.
 The company develops software used to manage access to enterprise applications and databases, including information stored on mainframes and other legacy systems.
 Its 40 different products include tools for terminal emulation (Reflection) and host connectivity (INFOConnect), fraud management (Luminet), and legacy systems upgrades (Verastream).
-Attachmate's subsidiaries specialize in applications for computer systems testing and analysis (NetIQ), as well as network management and enterprise-oriented Linux software (Novell).
+Its software runs on 19 million desktops and mobile devices.
+Attachmate's subsidiaries specialize in applications for computer systems testing and analysis (

 Attachmate software runs on 19 million desktops and mobile devices-across industries ranging from financial services, healthcare, and government to retail, travel, and manufacturing.